CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ```bash
 export PATH="<install_dir>/bin:$PATH"
 ```
-The you can call python and any other executables conda has installed in the same way as you would have activated the environment.
+Then you can call python and any other executables conda has installed in the same way as if you had activated the environment.

-If you also need to install some additional pip packages you can do by supplying the `-r <req_file>` argument e.g:
+If you also need to install some additional pip packages you can do so by supplying the `-r <req_file>` argument e.g:

 ```